tonghuikang/codecomp/websites.md

 ### Leetcode
 Pretty intuitive.
-Very regular contest.
+Very regular contests.
 Problems are sufficiently novel every time.
-I want the T-shirt.
+I have obtained the T-shirt.

 This is the platform to share interview questions.

+For interactive problems, just fill up their functions.